opensvc/docs.opensvc.com/source/howto.ha.rst

 ::

    node108  net  eth1  239.131.50.10    1780  60
-   node108  net  eth2  239.131.51.10    1780  60
+   node108  dio  /dev/mapper/3600512341234123412341234  0  60
-   node108  net  eth3  239.131.52.10    1780  60
+   node108  unicast  eth0  192.168.0.109    1700  60
    node109  net  eth1  239.131.50.10    1781  60
-   node109  net  eth2  239.131.51.10    1781  60
+   node109  dio  /dev/mapper/3600512341234123412341234  16  60
-   node109  net  eth3  239.131.52.10    1781  60
+   node109  unicast  eth0  192.168.0.108    1700  60

-Where:
+``net`` heartbeart parameters:

 *   param#1: node hostname
 *   param#2: heartbeat type
 *   param#3: multicast IP
 *   param#4: port number
+*   param#5: heartbeat timeout

+``unicast`` heartbeart parameters:

+*   param#1: node hostname
+*   param#2: heartbeat type
+*   param#3: remote ip address
+*   param#4: port number
+*   param#5: heartbeat timeout

+``dio`` or ``disk`` heartbeart parameters:

+*   param#1: node hostname
+*   param#2: heartbeat type
+*   param#3: device path (block for ``dio``, raw for ``raw``)
+*   param#4: offset of the exchanged data, in blocks
-*   param#5: heartbeat period
+*   param#5: heartbeat timeout

 With this setup :

-- node108 will send heartbeat through eth1 on multicast IP 239.131.50.10 port 1780, with a 60 seconds timeout
+- the ``heartd`` process on node108 will send heartbeat data through eth1 on multicast IP 239.131.50.10 port 1780
-- node108 will send heartbeat through eth2 on multicast IP 239.131.51.10 port 1780, with a 60 seconds timeout
+- the ``heartd_dio`` process on node108 will write heartbeat data on /dev/mapper/3600512341234123412341234 at offset 0
-- node108 will send heartbeat through eth3 on multicast IP 239.131.52.10 port 1780, with a 60 seconds timeout
+- the ``heartd_unicast`` process on node108 will send heartbeat data through eth0 on unicast IP 192.168.0.109 port 1700
-- node108 will listen heartbeat through eth1 on multicast IP 239.131.50.10 port 1781, with a 60 seconds timeout
+- the ``heartc`` process on node108 will listen for heartbeat data received on eth1 on multicast IP 239.131.50.10 port 1781, with a 60 seconds timeout
-- node108 will listen heartbeat through eth2 on multicast IP 239.131.50.10 port 1781, with a 60 seconds timeout
+- the ``heartc_dio`` process on node108 will listen read heartbeat data on /dev/mapper/3600512341234123412341234 at offset 16, with a 60 seconds timeout
-- node108 will listen heartbeat through eth3 on multicast IP 239.131.50.10 port 1781, with a 60 seconds timeout
+- the ``heartc_unicast`` process on node108 will listen for heartbeat data received on eth0 on multicast IP 192.168.0.108 port 1700, with a 60 seconds timeout

 .. note::

-    Each heartbeat end-point has a unique port number.
+    * Each heartbeat end-point has a unique port number.
-    Each heartbeat path has a unique multicast IP.
+    * Each heartbeat path has a unique multicast IP.
-    The monitor file can be copied as-is to the other, except when Solaris IPMP is active (more listeners than senders in this case).
+    * The monitor file can be copied as-is to the other, except when Solaris IPMP is active (more listeners than senders in this case).

 Add services
 ------------